RikkieBobby/JS-Ireland-Quiz/README.md

 ---
 # Credits
 ## Code
-+ A big thank you to Kenny Yip for supplying a tutorial on youtube on how to create the snake game in JavaScript and helping me learn how to use variations and functions effectivly [KennysTutoial](https://www.youtube.com/watch?v=baBq5GAL0_U&t=1039s)
-+ I'd also like to thank w3docs for supplying the code which I used to create the multicolor effect on the main-heading on the page [w3docs](https://www.w3docs.com/snippets/css/how-to-create-a-multicolor-text-in-html-and-css.html#:~:text=This%20is%20the%20easiest%20way,names%20of%20your%20preferred%20colors)
 + code institute for supplying the extremely helpful walk through video of the love maths project by Anna Greaves
-+ Freepik for supplying the background used on the page [freepik](https://www.freepik.com/free-vector/detailed-jungle-background_13817745.htm#query=jungle&position=37&from_view=keyword&track=sph#position=37&query=jungle)
 ## Content
 All content was written by Richard Nolan (website creator)
 ## Acknowledgements